 GeneCards Summary for COPB1 Gene

-COPB1 (Coatomer Protein Complex, Subunit Beta 1) is a Protein Coding gene.
-Among its related pathways are Vesicle-mediated transport and Golgi to ER Retrograde Transport.
+COPB1 (Coatomer Protein Complex Subunit Beta 1) is a Protein Coding gene.
+Among its related pathways are Transport to the Golgi and subsequent modification and Golgi-to-ER retrograde transport.
 GO annotations related to this gene include binding and structural molecule activity.

 UniProtKB/Swiss-Prot for COPB1 Gene